Laura Fuentes

 How to Thicken Chicken Stew

-A stew should have a rich broth that’s thicker in consistency compared to a soup.
-If you noticed yours is on the watery side you can thicken it up in 1 of 2 ways:
+If you noticed your stew is on the watery side you can thicken it up in 1 of 2 ways:

 Thicken it with flour or cornstarch

-In a small bowl, combine 1 tablespoon corn starch or flour with 1 tablespoon cold water.
-Whisk them together until smooth and add it to stew after you add in the peas and cream.
-As the peas heat through, the stew will also thicken.
+Combine 1 tablespoon corn starch or flour with 1 tablespoon cold water.
+Whisk until smooth and add the mix to the stew after you add the peas and cream.

 Mash some of the potatoes